 CE-Tech_Logos_R3

-Diving Headfirst into a Brand System
+Diving Headfirst into a Design System

 The next piece of brand devleopment was extending the icon set to fit the six main component groups the brand would launch with: Data Cables, HDMI Cables, COAX Cables, Sound Cables and Accessories, Computer Cables and Accessories, and Mobile Cables and Accessories.